wp-plugins/customer-area/readme.txt

 (it should be /wp-content/customer-area).
 Then you will need to rename that file ".htaccess" so that your server takes it into account.

+= How can I create my own theme? =

+The plugin allows you to create your own theme.
+The easiest way to start is to copy the default themes folder to either your theme's folder or your WordPress' content folder.
+You should endup with a folder structure similar to:

+* wp-content/customer-area/themes/admin/default
+* wp-content/customer-area/themes/frontend/default

+or if you chose to copy to the WordPress TwentyThirteen's theme folder:

+* wp-content/themes/twentythirteen/customer-area/themes/admin/default
+* wp-content/themes/twentythirteen/customer-area/themes/frontend/default

+Once you have copied the folders, you simply need to rename the default folder to a name of your choice, and start editing the style.css stylesheet.

+> *Hint: If you are using a theme that could be upgraded in the future, we recommend to put your customer area themes in the WordPress content directory.*

 = How can I customize the templates? =

 The plugin allows to customize how the information is displayed in the customer area.
 To change that: